jacopocolo/p5-sketchplugin/README.md

   - Warning
   - Cheatsheet with current API

+- Focus on the p5Canvas after rendering

+- Include a couple more demos.
+	- Bar chart
+	- Generative example using random or noise

 ### Future releases

+- Store latest code in [preferences](http://mail.sketchplugins.com/pipermail/dev_sketchplugins.com/2015-February/003019.html)

 - Implement 'rgb(255,255,255)' and 'rgba(255,255,255,1)' notations for fill and stroke